ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 ---
-title: "Demographic Characters and Access to Public Transit in Greater Vancouver: Analyses and Recommendations"
+title: "Demographic Characteristics and Access to Public Transit in Greater Vancouver: Analyses and Recommendations"
 date: 2020-12-18
 tags: [GIS, python, transit]
 header: